Jagoda11/pokemon-react-app/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+Just like how Pooh Bear shares his honey with his friends, this project is shared under the MIT License. 🍯🐻 - see the [LICENSE](LICENSE.md) file for details.

 © 2024 Jagoda11

-This README template provides a basic structure for documenting your projects.
-You can enhance and modify it for each new project based on the project's unique aspects and requirements.